FastComments/fastcomments-docs/src/content/guides/api/items/sso-users-get.md

 [api-resource-header-start name = 'SSOUser'; route = 'GET /api/v1/sso-users'; creditsCost = 10; api-resource-header-end]

-This route returns all SSO Users on your account.
+This route returns SSO Users in pages of `100`.
+Pagination is provided by the `skip` parameter.
+Users are sorted by their `signUpDate` and `id`.

 [inline-code-attrs-start title = 'SSOUsers cURL Example'; type = 'bash'; useDemoTenant = true; isFunctional = false; inline-code-attrs-end]
 [inline-code-start]